RandomStudio/tether/Tether4.md

 This functionality probably makes little sense for a Rust application, by contrast, where ownership needs to be much more explicit, and the end-user developer should be expected to manage the order of creating/mutating/deleting things more carefully.

 ## Rust changes
-Apart from the terminology changes, the following are important to note:
+Apart from the terminology changes, the following are important to note.

+### Typed send and receive
 - `agent.send` used to assume an already-encoded payload, while `.encode_and_send` did auto-encoding.
 Now, `.send` is the auto-encoding version and additional `.send_raw` and `.send_empty` functions are provided.
 It is VERY important that the new `.send` will actually (incorrectly!) accept already-encoded payloads, because `&[u8]` is ALSO `T: Serialize`!
 So applications using the new version must be carefully checked to ensure that things are not (double) encoded before sending!
-It does mean that the end-user application no longer needs to do encoding/decoding themselves.
+It does mean that the end-user application no longer needs to do any explicit encoding/decoding themselves.
+- The end-user application used to have to handle incoming `(Topic, Payload)` where Payload was a `Vec<u8>`, i.e. an encoded MsgPack payload.
+This had to be decoded first.
+Now, the Channel Receiver itself provides a method `.parse ` which will not only check incoming messages for matches, but also return an `Option<T>` where `T: Deserialize`, i.e. already-decoded data that matches the type strictly defined on the Channel Receiver itself!

+### Terminology for "Builder" patterns
 The term "OptionsBuilder" suffix has now been replaced with the much simpler "Builder", so we have simply:
 - TetherAgentBuilder
-- ChannelSenderBuilder
+- ChannelSenderDefBuilder
-- ChannelReceiverBuilder
+- ChannelReceiverDefBuilder

+### Constructing Definitions and Channels
+Note that there is **no such thing** as "ChannelSenderBuilder" or "ChannelReceiverBuilder".
+The standard ways to create Channel Receiver/Sender are intended to be the following:

+- Create a "standard" (non-customised) Sender/Receiver via the Tether Agent instance `::create_sender` / `::create_receiver`
+- Build a customised Channel Def(inition) first, using `ChannelSenderDefBuilder::new` / `ChannelReceiverDefBuilder::new` (passing a &ref to TetherAgent at the final `.build` step), and then creating the actual Channel Sender/Receiver via the Tether Agent instance using `::create_sender_with_def` / `::create_receiver_with_def`

-Even better, the ChannelSenderBuilder/ChannelReceiver builder do not **have** to be used in all cases, since both ChannelSender and ChannelReceiver objects can be constructed via the Tether Agent object itself, i.e.
+To reiterate: ChannelSenderDefBuilder/ChannelReceiverDefBuilder "builders" do not **have** to be used in many cases, since both ChannelSender and ChannelReceiver objects can be constructed directly via the Tether Agent object itself with minimal arguments, i.e.

-- `tether_agent::create_sender`
+- `tether_agent::create_sender("someName")`
-- `tether_agent::create_receiver`
+- `tether_agent::create_receiver("someName")`

 All that needs to be provided, in the default cases, is the name and the type.
 For example:
 - `tether_agent.create_sender::<u8>("numbersOnly")` creates a ChannelSender called "numbersOnly" which will automatically expect (require) u8 payloads

-The TypeScript library is now set up to mirror this as well (also, optional!), where it means having to pass fewer arguments (and also allows the TetherAgent to "own" the Channels, which is **not** the case in the Rust library).
+The TypeScript library is now set up to mirror this "creation via Tether Agent instance" method as well (also, optional!) - in the case of TS it means having to pass fewer arguments (and also allows the TetherAgent to "own" the Channels, which is **not** the case in the Rust library).